magnesj/ResInsight/docs/ReservoirViews.md

 #### Statistics Options

-- **Statistics Time Range** controls wether all time steps or only the current time step are included when statistics is computed.
+- **Statistics Time Range** -- controls whether all time steps or only the current time step are included when statistics is computed.
 Flow Diagnostic results can only use the current time step option.
-- **Statistics Cell Range** controls if visible cells or all active cells is included when statistics is computed.
+- **Statistics Cell Range** -- controls if visible cells or all active cells is included when statistics is computed.

 <div class="note">
 The <b>Info Box</b> settings can be activated by clicking on the Info Text in the 3D view.